tq-systems/meta-tq/meta-tq/doc/RAUC.md

-# BSP updates using RAUC
+# BSP Updates Using RAUC

 `meta-tq` and `meta-dumpling` contain basic configuration and example recipes to allow for easy integration of the software update tool